-Eric Friesen hosts this classical music series, which is produced by the Playhouse.
+Eric Friesen hosts this intimate concert and conversation series featuring world-renowned classical musicians.
 Friesen is an internationally renowned music writer and past host of the long-running CBC Radio series “Studio Sparks.”
 Friesen makes the evening an engaging and enlightening experience as he speaks with the artists about their experiences and their relationship with classical music.

 Picture yourself with a glass of local summer wine, listening to your favourite music, as the sun goes down over the St. Lawrence River.
 Our waterfront setting means extraordinary views from the deck.
 This world-class experience is is only a short drive from Kingston or Brockville, and an easy distance from Ottawa.